digital-asset/daml/docs/source/ops/connect/helm.rst

 ==================

-As of 1.18.0, we provide an Early Access version of the Connect Helm Chart for Entreprise Edition customers.
+As of 1.18.0, we provide an Early Access version of the Connect Helm Chart for Enterprise Edition customers.
 This page contains documentation for that Helm chart.

 Credentials
 -----------

-Like all Entreprise Edition components, the Helm Chart is hosted on Artifactory.
+Like all Enterprise Edition components, the Helm Chart is hosted on Artifactory.
 To get both the Helm chart itself and the Docker images it relies on, you will need Artifactory credentials.
 In the rest of thie document, we assume that ``$ARTIFACTORY_USERNAME`` refers to your Artifactory user name,